Artboard-25

 He/Him

-Mo Riego de Dios is thrilled to be part of Natural Shocks at Mill Mountain Theatre!
-Previous MMT credits include: Flat Stanley and Don't Let the Pigeon Drive the Bus as Touring SM, Shrek TYA as PSM, and A Christmas Story as ASM.
+Mo Riego de Dios is thrilled to be part of 9 to 5 at Mill Mountain Theatre!
+Previous MMT credits include: Flat Stanley and Don't Let the Pigeon Drive the Bus as Touring SM, Shrek TYA and Natural Shocks as PSM, and A Christmas Story as ASM.
 He would like to thank everyone involved in the production for their work and his family and friends for their continued support!

 Matt Shields